penguinshunya/regular-expression-search/README.md

 ## TODO

+Express difficulty as Easy/Medium/Hard, sorted in increasing order of difficulty.

-- [ ] i18n
+- [ ] i18n (Easy)
 - [ ] Switch the testing tool from Jest to Vitest.
+(Easy)
 - [ ] Switch the bundling tool from Webpack to Vite (or possibly Rollup, but likely Vite).
+(Medium)
+- [ ] Handle dynamic DOM element changes.
+(Hard)

 ## Licensing